GECKODocs/docs2/docs/project_tasks.md

 ## Create a Task

-Click ‘**Add New**’ within a workflow stage and enter the relevant information..
+Click ‘**Add New**’ within a workflow stage and enter the relevant information.

 :::tip tip
 You can use the task **Period** field to specify the **period of time the work relates to**.
 This enables you to search for and report on the task based on **when the work was carried out**, rather than on the Due Date of the task.